 The engagement glow is real, and you deserve to bask in it.
 Share the news with family and close friends, post that ring photo if you want to, and take a moment to simply enjoy being engaged.
 But within two weeks, it is time to start making foundational decisions that will shape your entire wedding planning experience.

-Announcing Your Engagement the Filipino Way
+Announcing Your Engagement the Australian Way

 Setting Your Budget and Target Date

 Your target date should consider several factors: venue availability, weather patterns (avoid the peak of typhoon season from August to October if possible), family schedules, and religious calendar restrictions.
-If you got engaged on Valentine's Day 2026, a wedding date between October 2026 and February 2027 gives you eight to twelve months of planning time, which is ideal for most Filipino weddings.
+If you got engaged on Valentine's Day 2026, a wedding date between October 2026 and February 2027 gives you eight to twelve months of planning time, which is ideal for most Australian weddings.

 Eight to Ten Months Out: Lock In the Big Three

-The big three in Filipino wedding planning are your venue, caterer, and coordinator.
+The big three in Australian wedding planning are your venue, caterer, and coordinator.
 These three vendors have the most significant impact on your overall wedding experience and budget, and they book up fastest.
 Securing them early gives you a foundation on which every other decision can be built.

 Choosing the Right Venue